albertoRamon/Kylin/KylinWithTableau/README.md

 &nbsp;
 ## Second Worksheet
 Create new Worksheet ![alt text](./Images/29.png)

-Drag and Drop:
+Drag and Drop, and configure if us follows:
 <p align="center">
   <img src=./Images/30.png />
 </p>

-After than we can see the relations between  “Meta Categ Name”,  "L2" and "L3":
+Then we can see the relations between  “Meta Categ Name”,  "L2" and "L3":
 <p align="center">
   <img src=./Images/31.png />
 </p>

-Delete 3 the three fields in “Rows” and generate a hierarchy:  using Dimensions Menu (Left side) Drag and Drop “Lvl2” over “Meta Categ Name” and after D & Drop “Lvl3”, the result must be:
+Delete 3 the three fields in “Rows” and generate a hierarchy using Dimensions Menu (on the Left) Drag and Drop “Lvl2” over “Meta Categ Name” and after D & Drop “Lvl3”, the new result must be:
 <p align="center">
   <img src=./Images/32.png />
 </p>

-Drag and Drop the New hierarchy on “Rows” and expands
+Drag and Drop the New hierarchy on “Rows” and expand it
 <p align="center">
   <img src=./Images/33.png />
 </p>

 Change the diagram type to table: ![alt text](./Images/34.png)

-Drag and Drop “Price” to Rows, and see total at right of table:
+Drag and Drop “Price” to Rows, and watch the total price on th right hand side of table:
 <p align="center">
   <img src=./Images/35.png />
 </p>